ProtocolBench: Which LLM MultiAgent Protocol to Choose?: : A Systematic Evaluation of Agent Protocols

 \textbf{Streaming Queue} evaluates high-throughput API serving.
 One coordinator and four workers process 1{,}000 MS~MARCO entries~\citep{bajaj2018msmarcohumangenerated} under a fixed local environment, with queue-based load distribution.
 We measure mean end-to-end latency (s), dispersion (std.\ dev.), total duration (min), and success rate.
 Implementation details are provided in Appendix~\ref{app:sq-impl}.

-\textbf{Fail-Storm Recovery} tests resilience under cyclic node failures in a Shard-QA ring.
+\textbf{Fail-Storm Recovery} tests communication continuity under cyclic node failures in a Shard-QA ring.
 Queries/answers from 2WikiMultihopQA~\citep{ho2020constructing} are sharded across 8 agents; every 120\,s, 3 of 8 agents are killed and later rejoin.
-We report time-to-recovery (s), post-fault success, and steady-state latency (s).
+We report time-to-recovery (s), post-fault answer discovery, and steady-state latency (s).
+The scenario is intended as a recovery and continuity stress test, not as a strict end-task correctness benchmark.
 Implementation details are provided in Appendix~\ref{app:fs-impl}.